Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/layout-overrides.md

 ### 4. Add content before menu items

-If you want to add something before the menu items, you need to use `beforeVerticalNavMenuContent` prop with the `Layout` component.
+If you want to add something before the menu items, you need to use the `beforeVerticalNavMenuContent` prop with the `Layout` component.

 The value accepted by this prop is: